 History of the Considerate Constructors Scheme

-The Considerate Constructors Scheme was set up by the construction industry to improve its image.
+The Considerate Constructors Scheme was set up to raise standards in the construction industry.
 The Scheme is a not-for-profit, independent organisation, recommended by local authorities, the government, main contractors and major industry clients.
 Every year thousands of sites, companies and suppliers voluntarily register with the Scheme and are monitored against the Code of Considerate Practice, which has been instrumental in many of the improvements enjoyed today.

 Read below for an overview of the Scheme throughout the years and some of the key achievements reached over its 20 year history.